pricing psychology for accountants

 Understanding Price Perception

 Perceived value is how much a customer thinks a good or service is worth.
-No matter how good or valuable something is.
+No matter how valuable a service may be, what matters most is how much value the client believes they are receiving.
 Yet, what matters most to them is how much they value it.
 To better understand this, let’s consider an example.

 Why would a UK business owner pay £800 per month to one accountant when another quotes £250 for the same services?
 Because the first accountant has positioned the engagement as a strategic partnership – not a commodity.
 They have shaped perceived value.